Project Management is the application of knowledge, skills, tools, and techniques to project activities to meet the project requirements.

-System Development Life Cycle is also referred to as the application development life cycle and used in System Engineering, information systems and software engineering.
-However, System Development Life Cycle is a broader aspect than Software Development Life Cycle.
+System Development Life Cycle is also referred to as the application development life cycle and used in System Engineering, information systems, and software engineering.
+However, System Development Life Cycle is a broader aspect than the Software Development Life Cycle.
 Major SDLC steps include:

 - Implementation and